CybercentreCanada/assemblyline-service-vipermonkey/README.md

-# MacroMagnet Service
+# ViperMonkey Service

 This service analyzes and emulates VBA macros contained in Microsoft Office files.

 ### Execution

-MacroMagnet uses ViperMonkey (https://github.com/decalage2/ViperMonkey) for analysis/emulation.
-This service will report the following:
+This service uses Decalage's ViperMonkey (https://github.com/decalage2/ViperMonkey) for analysis/emulation.
+ViperMonkey will report the following:

 1. All discovered actions including entry points.
 Able to decode base64 encoded commands.